If you're new to Python

 stereodepth By default, the front of the scene is located at the location of the physical screen, which reduces eye strain.
 Setting scene.stereodepth = 1 moves the center of the scene to the location of the physical screen, with the front half of the scene seeming to stick dramatically out of the screen. scene.stereodepth = 2 moves the scene fully in front of the physical screen, for maximally dramatic stereo effect.

-x, y Position of the window on the screen (pixels from upper left)
+x, y Position of the display on the screen or within a wxPython window (pixels from upper left)

 width, height Width and height of the display area in pixels: scene.height = 200 (includes title bar).